entelognathus/Early-Vertebrate-Faunas-and-Sites/Early Vertebrate Faunas (Permian and Triassic).md

 The Velika Planina Horizon (Slovenia), whose precise age is not known but is thought to be pre-Pelsonian, has produced specimens of Eosemionotus, Placopleurus, and Saurichthys (Hitij et al., 2010; Tintori et al., 2014a; Tintori et al., 2016).
 The Velika Planina Horizon is herein treated as Bithynian in age, although an Aegean age cannot currently be confidently excluded.
 Apart from Saurichthys, all other genera listed above have their first appearance datum in this interval.

 ### Pelsonian, late Middle Anisian
-> Romano (2021): Localities in Europe (Italy, Slovenia) and China produce Pelsonian bony fishes, many of which have been studied intensively during recent years.
-The Strelovec Formation of Slovenia has yielded fossils of Eosemionotus, Habroichthys, Peltopleurus, Placopleurus, Marcopoloichthys, Perleidus, possibly Colobodus, and other actinopterygians (Hitij et al., 2010; Tintori et al., 2014a; Tintori et al., 2016).
-> The Strelovec Formation has been treated as Pelsonian by several paleoichthyologists, and I provisionally follow this interpretation here; however, note that Miklavc et al. (2016) consider this formation as Illyrian aged because index fossils supporting a Pelsonian age are lacking.
-> In Italy, a new locality in the Dolomites (PrÃ  della Vacca/KÃ¼hwiesenkopf) has produced specimens of Bobasatrania, Dipteronotus, Habroichthys, Placopleurus.
-Peltoperleidus, Ptycholepis, and Saurichthys (Tintori et al., 2016).

 **Upper Member, Guanling Formation, Panzhou, Guizhou, China**
 > - **Age**: Pelsonian, late Middle Anisian.
 > - **Taxa**: